 Non – Conforming

-Non-conforming loans can come in any shape or size, but a common type of non-conforming loan is a “jumbo mortgage” which is used when the amount of loan is greater than the conforming loan limit of $548,250.
+Non-conforming loans can come in any shape or size, but a common type of non-conforming loan is a “jumbo mortgage” which is used when the amount of loan is greater than the conforming loan limit.
+For 2021, the conforming loan limit is $548,250 in Brevard County.

 Non-Conforming Mortgage Pros: